406 Montague Road, West End [Kurilpa]

 Pre-booked guided tours and some general access

-Listed on the Queensland Heritage Register, the Thomas Dixon Centre is an iconic West End building recently redeveloped into a home for the state’s ballet company, Queensland Ballet.
+Listed on the Queensland Heritage Register, the Thomas Dixon Centre is an iconic West End building redeveloped into a home for the state’s ballet company, Queensland Ballet.
 Originally commissioned by Thomas Dixon in 1908 to house a shoe and boot factory and designed by prominent Queensland architect Richard Gailey, the building encompasses its original Georgian Revival-style design and is a rare surviving example of an early twentieth century industrial factory in West End.

 The significance of the building is enhanced by the incorporation of unusually decorative features for a building of its type, and its heritage component has been fully restored to its original grandeur.
 Following the 2022 refurbishment, the innovative design combining old and new now features six dance studios, a 350-seat theatre, production and costume workshops, stunning public art, and a rooftop terrace.